ULJ-Yale/qunex/README.md

 * 0.43.3  [niutilities] Fixed a None checkup bug
 * 0.43.2  [niutilities] Updated mapIO documentation with examples
 * 0.43.1  [niutilities] Added initial version of mapIO
-* 0.43.0  [qunex] Major update to entire suite to reflect new public beta name change from MNAP to Qu|Nex
+* 0.43.0  [qunex] Major update to entire suite to reflect new public beta name change from MNAP to QuNex
 * 0.42.0  [niutilities librarry] Major update to niutilities functionality and compliance with latest HCP Pipelines
 * 0.41.10 [niutilities] Updated processInbox with nameformat parameter
 * 0.41.9  [niutilities] Updated processInbox to work with existing session folders